zordius/webtasks/README.md

 };
 ```

-All `data('getArticle')` with same id in this request are same webtask instance, the API call will be executed only one time.
-Another good news is all webtask/subtask are executed parallel, you get performance boost without any cache!
+All `data('getArticle')` with same id in this request refer to single webtask instance, the API call will be executed only one time in a request.
+Another good news is all webtask/subtask are executed parallel, you get performance boost.
 And, all webtasks focus on handle jobs for itself, ......

 Page Component
 --------------